Becoming an Ally

 Breaking the Cycle of Oppression in People

-Becoming an Ally is a book for men who want to end sexism, white people who want to end racism, straight people who want to end heterosexism, able-bodied people who want to end ableism — for all people who recognize their privilege and want to move toward a more just world by learning to act as allies.
+Becoming an Ally is a book for men who want to end sexism, white peope who want to end racism, straight people who want to end heterosexism, able-bodied people who want to end ableism – it is a book for all people who recognize their privilege and want to move toward a more just world by learning to act as allies.

-A new chapter in this third edition offers a greatly expanded discussion of effective approaches to educating allies, which is meant for teachers of adults, particularly those who teach about diversity, equity and anti-oppression.
+This third edition offers a greatly expanded discussion of effective approaches to educating allies, meant for teachers of adults, particularly those who teach about diversity, equity and anti-oppression.
 In this chapter, Bishop examines the ways in which Western culture prevents us from recognizing our roles as members of privileged groups and explores how to challenge this with participatory exercises and group discussion.